-Code Description 401 Hazing, threatening, harassment, intimidation or bullying of students based upon personal attributes or beliefs on/off school grounds.
-For purposes of this policy, the term "harassment, intimidation or bullying" means any intentional written, verbal, electronic or physical act toward a student has exhibited toward another particular student more than once and the behavior: (1) causes mental or physical harm to the other student; and (2) is sufficiently severe, persistent or pervasive that it creates an intimidating, threatening or abusive educational environment for the other student.
+Code Description 401 Hazing, threatening, harassment, intimidation or bullying of students on/off school grounds.
+For purposes of this policy, the term "harassment, intimidation or bullying" means any intentional written, verbal, electronic or physical act toward a student has exhibited toward another particular student more than once and the behavior: (1) causes mental or physical harm to the other student; and/or (2) is sufficiently severe, persistent or pervasive that it creates an intimidating, threatening or abusive educational environment for the other student.
 402 Hazing, threatening or harassment of school personnel.
 Threats may be based upon personal attributes or beliefs, on or off school grounds, or the engaging in activities that may cause fear or panic in an individual or group.
 403 Engaging in escalated activities that may cause fear or panic in an individual or group.
-404 Oral, written or social media threats to harm individuals, groups, or school community.
+404 Oral, written or social media threats to harm individuals, groups, or school community made during the school day and/or that impacts the school day.
 405 Disrespect to staff or an inappropriate behavior that involves physical contact with staff on the part of the individual.
 406 Disregard of staff direction attempting to de-escalate confrontation or attempting to continue conflict despite staff intervention.
 407 Assault on school employee or other person.
 408 Assault on student.
 409 Extortion of a student or school personnel.
 410 Theft or possession of school property or school employee property.
 411 Engaging in any sexual acts.